godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 .. image:: img/path2d_buttons.png

 Select the middle one ("Add Point") and draw the path by clicking to add the points at the corners shown.
-To have the points snap to the grid, make sure "Snap to Grid" is checked.
-This option can be found under the "Snapping options" button to the left of the "Lock" button, appearing as a series of three vertical dots.
+To have the points snap to the grid, first make sure that "Use Snap" is turned on, and then check that "Snap to Grid" is checked in the "Snapping options".
+The "Use Snap" button can be found to the right of the "Pan Mode" button, and has a small magnet symbol with three small dots.
+The "Snapping options" button is immediately to the right of the "Use Snap" button, and appears as a series of three vertical dots.

 .. image:: img/draw_path2d.gif